MORCOTE – THE MOST BEAUTIFUL TOWN AT LAKE LUGANO

 If you plan to do this, schedule in about 3-6 hours at least.

 - Free with a Swiss Travel Pass

 One great way to see Morcote from a different angle – but also other beautiful villages at the shores of Lake Lugano – is by doing a boat cruise.

-I have visited Morcote twice.
-The second time I was in Lugano and had some spare time.
+I visited Morcote once.
 And boat cruises on Lake Lugano are really scenic – so I went to Morcote a second time within a few days.
 Just because I wanted to to spend time on a boat.
 Also, some fresh breeze seemed to be a great idea on hot days.